sshoecraft/dispatcher/README.md

 ## 🚀 Overview

-Dispatcher is a comprehensive job queue management system built for enterprise-grade compliance monitoring and automation.
+Dispatcher is a job queue management system for job orchestration and monitoring.
 It provides real-time job monitoring, queue management, and control operations through a modern web interface.

 ### Key Features